-Lenzing’s product portfolio extends from dissolving wood pulp as the basic raw material to standard fibers and innovative specialty fibers as well as energy, biobased biorefinery products, and co-products.
-Lenzing’s own pulp production at its sites in Lenzing (Austria) and Paskov (Czech Republic) is based on a biorefinery concept, completely utilizing the raw material wood.
+Lenzing’s product portfolio ranges from dissolving wood pulp as the basic raw material to generic fibers and innovative specialty fibers as well as energy, biobased biorefinery products, and co-products.
+Lenzing’s own pulp production at its sites in Lenzing (Austria), Paskov (Czech Republic) and Indianópolis (Brazil) is based on a biorefinery concept, completely utilizing the raw material wood.

 The Lenzing Group combines comprehensive expertise in operating pulp and biorefinery processes with decades of experience in three major fiber process technologies: